podgekhon/Kahoot-Clone-Backend/README.md

 * 17/09: Specify 12 merge requests rather than 11 for iteration 0, since there are 12 function stubs.
 * 18/09: Changed weighting of iterations 1, 2 and 3.
 * 24/09: Minor wording change, section 3.1.
+* 05/11: Changes to automarking formula and marking criteria to include `tsc` as part of automarking, specify the inclusion of secure passwords and user session IDs, altered automarking formula to emphasise coverage and include typescript checks, section 5.13.
+* 05/11: Minor wording change, section 5.5 (Elicitation).
+* 05/11: Minor wording change to /player/join route in swagger documentation.

 ## 🫡 0.
 Aims: